MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 In the **Get data** window, the **Source** tab is selected.

 Select the data source from the available list.
-In this example, you are ingesting data from **Event Hubs**.
+In this example, you're ingesting data from **Event Hubs**.

 :::image type="content" source="media/get-data-file/select-data-source.png" alt-text="Screenshot of get data window with source tab selected." lightbox="media/get-data-file/select-data-source.png":::